What exactly is “marketing?” It’s a loaded question with an equally loaded answer.

 Relationships fuel our entire world, even the ones we have with our favorite brand and products.
 When we build better, more positive relationships with consumers, we can begin to build better more positive relationships with each other.

-Bringing humanity back to marketing has a number of benefits, including setting you apart from your competitors and creating brand loyalty.
-If you approach marketing the same way you would as if you were beginning a new relationship, you are more likely to drive the results you are aiming for, while also providing lasting value to people who use your product.
+Bringing humanity back to marketing sets you apart from your competitors and creating brand loyalty.
+If you approach marketing as a new relationship by proving value, you’re more likely to drive the results.
 Now that’s what we call a match made in heaven.